Earnest-Scribbles/Earnest-Scribbles.github.io/src/data/notebooks/leetcode-crash-course/4-hashing.md

 ## Pattern 1: Checking for existence
 - Most common application of a hash table is to determine if an element exists in $O(1)$ as array takes $O(n)$ to do this
 - Anytime you find your algorithm running `if ... in ...`, then consider using a hash map or set to store elements to have these operations run in $O(1)$
-- Example of returing indices of two numbers such that they add up to `target` in an array `nums`
+- Example of returning indices of two numbers such that they add up to `target` in an array `nums`
 ```python
 # Time Complexity: O(n), Space Complexity: O(n)
 def twoSum(self, nums: List[int], target: int) -> List[int]: